What are you interested in?

 Digital Marketing In The Spirits Industry

-While this episode gives us insight into digital marketing for the spirits industry, Robert provides great tips for marketing in your own niche industry, explains how essential measuring KPIs are essential for any campaign, and tells us about challenges he’s seen brands face when trying to capture the right data.
+While this episode gives us insight into digital marketing for the spirits industry, Robert provides great tips for marketing in your own niche industry, explains how essential measuring KPIs are for any campaign, and shares with us about the challenges he’s seen brands face when trying to capture the right data.

 Enjoy the first of many Ecommerce Disruptors podcasts, and be sure to subscribe for more!